Application for Admission - Freshman Instructions

 Submitting Your Application

-Completed applications are electronically submitted securely online.
-Supporting documentation should be submitted to the Office of Enrollment Management either through an official electronic source (high school student information system) or via surface mail.
+Completed applications may be securely submitted electronically online through the Stockton Application or The Common Application, or by surface mail through the paper application.
+Supporting documentation should be submitted to Stockton either through an official electronic source (high school student information system) or via surface mail.
 The $50 non-refundable application fee can be paid online with a credit or debit card.
-Check or money order payments should be made payable to Stockton University and mailed to the Office of Enrollment Management.
-Applicants must provide all supporting documentation (transcripts, test scores, essay, recommendations) in order for the application to be considered complete for review.
+Check or money order payments should be made payable to Stockton University and mailed to the Admissions Office.
+Applicants must provide all supporting documentation (transcripts, test scores if required, essay, recommendations) in order for the application to be considered complete for review.

-Academic records from the institution(s) where courses were taken must be sent to the Office of Enrollment Management.
+Academic records from the institution(s) where courses were taken must be submitted to the Admissions Office.
 Transcripts must bear the school seal.
 Unofficial transcripts are not acceptable.
 Electronic transcripts originating from the high school student information system are acceptable.
-Arrange for SAT and/or ACT scores to be sent to Stockton University (SAT code number: 2889 – ACT code number: 2589).
+Arrange for SAT and/or ACT scores to be sent directly to Stockton University (SAT code number: 2889 – ACT code number: 2589).
 Send all records to:

 101 Vera King Farris Drive